ZPP-MURMURAS/ZPP_Murmuras/docs/TERMINOLOGY.md

 ## BERT models
 Currently the BERT model accepts two formats:
 1. Raw, concatenated texts from the `test` field in the .csv content_generic file.
+This is the `plain` format.
 2. An XML tree taken from the content_generic .csv file, encoded in a JSON as shown below:

 ```json